SgtStr4nger/HA-Big-Data-/README.md

 # HA-Big-Data
-# Analysis of Covid data and political orientation of german population.
+# Analysis of correlation covid invection and hospitalization rate and the vaccination rate in germany